silvenon/silvenon.com/_posts/2016-06-11-testing-react-and-redux-pt2.md

   );
 });

-// we don't want to set an unefined payload,
+// we don't want to set an undefined payload,
 // we'd rather skip it in that case test('skips payload if it\'s not defined', t => {
   t.deepEqual(